Confessing Church: Post-Barmen

+Resistance movement

 The Barmen Declaration itself did not mention the Nazi persecution of Jews or other totalitarian measures taken by the Nazis; it was a declaration of ecclesiastical independence, consistent with centuries of Protestant doctrine.
 It was not a statement of rebellion against the regime or its political and social doctrines and actions.

 The Confessing Church engaged in only one form of unified resistance: resistance to state manipulation of religious affairs.
 While many leaders of the Confessing Church attempted to persuade the church to take a radical stance in opposition to Hitler, it never adopted this policy.